Mitalipanagol/Salesforce-AI-Enabled-Hospital---Pharmacy-Management/README.md

 | Billing & Insurance Apps          | Automated billing and insurance processing      | Often standalone; no integration with patient history or inventory |

 **Conclusion:**
 Existing AppExchange solutions either address only part of the problem or are too complex for smaller hospitals and clinics.
-**AI-Enabled Hospital & Pharmacy Management fills the gap** by providing a **comprehensive, integrated Salesforce solution** for appointments, inventory, billing, patient history, and AI-powered stock management.
+**AI-Enabled Hospital & Pharmacy Management** fills the gap by providing a **comprehensive, integrated Salesforce solution for appointments, inventory, billing, patient history, and AI-powered stock management + refill automation**.

 ---